Previous Post: Day Two – Kagbeni To Chele

 A more challenging day ahead with the crossing of three passes.
 We cross a long suspension bridge hanging over the canyon which is used to access the village of Ghyakar, and climb on a dusty trail to the first pass, Taklam La (3624m) and then Dajori La (3735m).
 See here for the World Expeditions itinerary

-It has us both walk through Ghyakar (the path I marked in red) and the cliff route on the other side of the gorge with the two passes (i.e. the path marked in brown).
+It has us both walk through Ghyakar (the path I marked in red) and over the two passes on the cliff route on the other side of the gorge (i.e. the trail marked in brown).
 My understanding is that most groups no longer use the Taklam La/Dajori La route.

-Once up on the other side it an easy walk on to the village of Samar, first passing the Himali Hotel on the outskirts of the village.
+Once we got up to the top on the other side, it a leisurely walk on to the village of Samar, first passing the Himali Hotel on the outskirts.

 Our brief respite over, we headed for the northern gate, which you can see in the image below at the top of the long mani wall.
 You will also notice the strips of hot pink marking tape.
 It told us that the 2018 Mustang Mountain Trail Race had passed through this morning.
 The tape pops up in a few of the following images!

-Having left the Kali Gandaki corridor itself we were treated to another one of the side valleys that feed into the large river.
+Having left the Kali Gandaki corridor itself, we were treated to another one of the side valleys whose streams feed into it.
 Once again, we descended into a steep valley from one side, forded an almost non-existent stream (thanks to it being April and not a few months later!), and then followed the switchback trail up on the other side.

 There is not a lot to Syangboche – one street and maybe a dozen buildings.
 However, there seemed to be lots of activity as we walked up the road through the village.
 It looked like owners on one side of the road were working on the drainage pipes.

-The reason was not clear – it may have had to do with road construction in the Ghiling area or it may be that the approach from Tamagaon to the next day’s first pass is easier than the approach from Ghiling.
-Whatever the case, Tamagaon it was, three or four buildings, a nearby mani wall and some chortens, and space for our tents and for our donkeys to graze.
+The reason was not apparent – it may have had to do with road construction in the Ghiling area, or it may be that the approach from Tamagaon to the next day’s first pass is easier than the path from Ghiling.
+Whatever the case, Tamagaon it was.
+We found three or four buildings, a nearby mani wall and some chortens, and space for our tents and for our donkeys to graze.